After you apply

 Details of application deadlines for St Andrews can be found on our applying through UCAS page.

-If you have been offered a place at the University of St Andrews, you should use UCAS to alert us whether you wish to accept our offer.
-You can hold up to two offers at UCAS: one firm choice and a second insurance choice.
-The offer you confirm as your firm choice is effectively your first choice of university, whilst your insurance offer is your second choice in case you do not meet the required grades to fulfil the entrance requirements of your firm choice.
-Due to this, your insurance choice will often be an offer asking for lower grades than your firm choice.
+If you have been offered a place at the University of St Andrews, you should use the UCAS hub to notify us about whether you wish to accept the offer or not.
+You can hold up to two offers in UCAS, one firm choice and a second insurance choice.
+The offer you accept as your firm choice is effectively your first choice of university, whilst your insurance offer is your second choice in case you do not meet the required grades to fulfil the entrance requirements of your firm choice.
+Your insurance choice will often be an offer asking for lower grades than your firm choice.

 If you wish to accept an offer from the University, you are required to indicate whether it is your firm or your insurance choice through the UCAS Hub.
 You must respond to your UCAS offer in good time to ensure that your place is not declined by default.

-You may wish to decline our offer, in which case you should also respond through the UCAS Hub.
+If you decide to decline our offer, you should also respond to us through the UCAS Hub.

 -

-If you are an international applicant who applied through a direct application or the Common Application, you will receive a response to your application through the St Andrews applicant portal.
-This will outline your offer and conditions.
-You should respond to your offer in the portal, indicating whether or not you will be taking up your place.
+Once we have made a decision on your application, you will receive a response through the St Andrews applicant portal.
+If you receive an offer, full details, including conditions, will be displayed there.
+You should respond to your offer in the portal, indicating whether you will be accepting and taking up your place, or declining your offer.

 -

-If you have applied to the University as a transfer student, consideration of your application will involve several stages:
+If you have applied to the University as a transfer student, your application will be considered in several stages.

-- Investigation of whether your grades and qualifications meet our entry criteria.
+- investigate whether your grades and qualifications meet our entry criteria

-- Analysis of the subjects you have taken or are currently taking, ensuring the content matches subjects offered at the University in first year or second year.
+- analyse the subjects you have taken or are currently taking to ensure the content matches subjects offered at the University in first year or second year

-- Ensuring that you have the necessary qualifications to study your second subject.
+- ensure that you have the necessary qualifications to study your second subject

-Once we have made a decision on your application, we will inform you via UCAS Hub.
-If we are able to offer you a place, we will specify the point of entry (first year, second year or third year) in our offer to you.
+Once we have made a decision, the way we contact you depends on how you submitted your application.
+UCAS applicants will be informed through the UCAS Hub, and users of the Direct Application will hear by email and through the St Andrews applicant portal.
+If we are able to offer you a place, we will specify the point of entry, whether first year, second year or third year, in our offer to you.

 -

-If you have applied for a course which accepts students directly into second year, you should expect a response in the usual manner for your chosen application process – for example, if you applied through UCAS, your offer would be sent through UCAS Hub.
+If you have applied for a course which accepts students directly into second year, you should expect a response in the usual manner for your chosen application process, for example, if you applied through UCAS, your offer would be sent through the UCAS Hub.

 Usually, any offer for a course which accepts direct entry into second year will state the year of entry, but opportunities for entering second year of appropriate courses can also be discussed with your academic adviser when you arrive.